DiRuijun/bicycle-rental-system/README.md

 # 🚲 Bicycle-rental-system
-This is a program written with the intent for bicycle rental shop to keep track of bicycle inventory and the sales of the day.
+This is a program written for bicycle rental shop to keep track of bicycle inventory and the sales of the day.
 ## 💰 Rental pricing
 * **Adult Single Bike**: from $8 per hour
 * **Kids Bike**: from $6 per hour